CA Foundation Exam Pattern, Paper structure – Nov 2020 exam

-(a) The Objective of this course is to familiarize students with basic Mathematical and Statistical tools with emphasis on applications to Business, Finance and Economics.
+(a) The objective of this course is to familiarize students with basic Mathematical and Statistical tools with an emphasis on applications to Business, Finance, and Economics.

-(b) Logical Reasoning tests/ helps the students to think analytical skills.
+(b) Logical Reasoning tests/help the students to think analytical skills.

 - Part A: Business Mathematics (40 Marks)

 - Ratio and Proportion (Business Applications related Ration and Proportion) Laws of Indices, Exponents and Logarithms and Anti Logarithms.

 - Equations: Simultaneous linear equations up to three variables, Quadratic and Cubic equations in one variable.

 - Matrices: Algebra of Matrices, Inverse of a Matrix and determinants, solving system of equations by Cramer’s Rule (involving not more than three variables).

 - Linear Inequalities with Objective Functions and Optimization w.r.t. objective function.